winitzki/scall/tutorial/programming_dhall.md

 The main difference is that the `seed` value needs to carry enough information for the `step` function to decide which new data to create at any place in the data structure.

 Because the type `T = GFix F` is a fixpoint of `T = F T`, we always have the function `fix : F T → T`.
-That function, similarly to the case of Church encodings, the function `fix` provides a set of constructors for `GFix F`.
+Similarly to the case of Church encodings, the function `fix` provides a set of constructors for `GFix F`.
 Those constructors are "finite": they cannot create an infinite data structure.
 For that, we need the general constructor `makeGFix`.